CodiumTeam/legacy-training-go/weather-kata/README.md

 ## Steps
 1. Write a test that validates the weather forecast for today in Barcelona.
-2. Make the test repeatable, fast and isolating it external calls.
+2. Make the test repeatable, fast and isolating it external calls:
-   2a.
-Extract and override the call to get the geolocation of Barcelona.
+   - Extract and override the call to get the geolocation of Barcelona.
-   2b.
-Extract and override the call to get the prediction for that geolocation.
+   - Extract and override the call to get the prediction for that geolocation.
 3. Write more tests to increase the code coverage.